Recently updated on: December 11, 2023

 Final Thought:

-Lending money, especially to close family members and friends, is very tricky.
+Lending money, especially to close family members and friends, is tricky.

-So, it is best only to lend money that you are willing to lose.
+So, it is best to lend money you are willing to lose.

-However, it is always expected that the borrower will pay.
+However, it is also expected that the borrower will pay.
 Like in my #2 consideration, no one can borrow unless the amount borrowed is paid.

 Lending and borrowing is bound by trust, and as the song “Tsokolate” by Parokya ni Edgar said, “Parang tiwala ‘pag naubos na, mahirap nang ayusin pa, ‘di kayang ipag-dikit ang tiwala ‘pag napunit.”